 While some may argue that the future impact of climate change and sea-level rise on flood risk is challenging to predict, incorporating climate resilience strategies can help assess these risks more comprehensively.

-In Florida, potential homebuyers should consider evaluating flood insurance policies and consulting with real estate specialists experienced in flood zone areas to understand current and projected flooding patterns better.
+In Florida, potential homebuyers should consider evaluating flood insurance policies and consulting with real estate specialists experienced in flood zone areas to understand current and projected high-risk flood patterns better.

 By doing so, individuals can make informed decisions regarding property investment while fostering a sense of belonging within communities committed to long-term sustainability plans.

-This approach not only supports proactive measures for mitigating increasing flood hazards but also emphasizes the importance of collective action in addressing environmental challenges faced by coastal regions across the state.
+This approach supports proactive measures for mitigating increasing flood hazards and emphasizes the importance of collective action in addressing the environmental challenges coastal regions across the state face.

 What Are The Best Practices For Landscaping And Maintaining A Property In A Flood Zone To Minimize Potential Flood Damage?